clvx/personal/content/posts/nvim-setup.md

 ]
 +++

-For a long time I've wanted to have a portable and reproduceable editor configuration.
+For a long time I've wanted to have a portable and reproducible editor configuration.

 I've gone through several phases until I feel comfortable with [my dotfiles](https://github.com/clvx/nix-files/tree/master/config).
 Even though my dotfiles include a little more than my nvim configuration, it takes